Windows Media Player Plugin Detector

 Strings are more versatile than numbers since '1,5,0,1' cannot be expressed as a number.

-For Internet Explorer on Windows, PluginDetect will detect the plugin version for Windows Media Player (WMP) 7 and higher.
+For Internet Explorer, PluginDetect will reveal the plugin version for Windows Media Player 7 and higher.

 Javascript Can Control the Windows Media Player